AntondeGroot/Flashbook/Compilation guide.md

 ## Compiling

 1. download all the files in the `files` folder
+1. Open the command prompt and type: `flashbook-env\Scripts\activate.bat`
-1. go in command prompt to the relevant folder
+1. change the directory to the relevant folder
 1. create a .spec file by typing: `pyi-makespec --noconsole flashbook.py --icon=book.ico`
 4. run pyinstaller `pyinstaller flashbook.spec`